Will Rogers High School: History

 The school board received a grant from the federal Public Works Administration for both the westside and eastside schools on October 22, 1936.
 This was the seed money that allowed the preparation of bids, which were opened in July, 1937.

 The school occupies a 26.984 acre site within a residential area.
 In September, 1936, the Tulsa School District bought the tract in the southwestern quarter of Section 4, Township 19N, Range 13E from Mr. and Mrs. Fred Turner.
 It is bounded by East 4th Place South Street on the north, South Pittsburg Avenue on the east, East 5th Place South on the south, and Turner Park on the west.

-As originally constructed, the structure contained 200,000 sq. ft. of space.
+The original 1939 building was constructed with a basement and three stories, and contained 200,000 sq. ft. of space.
 A 1949 addition to the east wing contained 21,016 square feet of space.
 An addition to the west wing in 1964 added four levels of classroom space.

 In the 2008/09 school year, Rogers English teacher Brian Grimm was honored with the district's title of "teacher of the Year".
 Tulsa Public Schools has 83 schools and 3,300 teachers and staff.

 The school's colors are royal blue and gold, the mascot is a Roper (i.e. a cowboy who specializes in using a rope to manage cattle) and the students are known as the Ropers.
 The school's symbol is based upon the dogiron (branding iron) used by the Rogers family.

 On September 6, 2007, the Will Rogers High School building was added to the National Register of Historic Places with national significance.
-It is an example of Art Deco.
 The National Park Service has stated that it is one of the best examples of Art Deco high school architecture in the United States.

-Building description

-The 1939 building was constructed with a basement and three stories.

-Change to dual enrollment school

-In 2011, Tulsa Public Schools converted Will Rogers High School to a dual enrollment school for students offering those who complete the program at Rogers up to 66 college units, the equivalent of an associate degree.
-It has been since renamed "Will Rogers College Junior High and High School."
+In 2011, Tulsa Public Schools converted Will Rogers High School to a dual enrollment school.
+Students who complete the program at Rogers can earn up to 66 college units, the equivalent of an associate degree.

+It has since been renamed "Will Rogers College Junior High and High School."

 The student body consists of grades 6 through 12, eliminating the traditional middle school.
 The first graduating class after this change was in 2014.